sumitgrazitti/testingapidoc/issues/ISSUE: Cannot Turn Off Search Suggestions .md

 ## ISSUE: Cannot Turn Off Search Suggestions
 > **IMPORTANT**.
-Search suggestions cannot be turned off entirely for a search client.
+Search suggestions cannot be turned off entirely for a search client.{How to turn off suggestions for Did you mean feature}

 Search suggestions help users find information quicker.
 Although they cannot be turned off entirely, you can prevent them from displaying for specific keywords.
 The process is straightforward.